rosszurowski/micro-airtable-api/README.md

 ## Local Development

-When working locally, you can start the app with [Nodemon](https://www.npmjs.com/package/nodemon) to automatically restart the process when changes are made: `npm run nodemon`.
+When working locally, you can start the app with [Nodemon](https://www.npmjs.com/package/nodemon) to automatically restart the process when changes are made: `npm run dev`.

 Run the automated tests (written in [Jest](https://jestjs.io/en/)) with `npm test`.